gbv/jskos-server/README.md

   JSKOS Mapping object as it was saved in the database.

 Note that any changes to the `created` property will be ignored.
+Note that changes to `partOf` (i.e. association with a concordance) are only possible if 1) `fromScheme` and `toScheme` are equal between the mapping and the concordance, 2) the authenticated user is creator of the mapping OR if the mapping is already part of a concordance, the user is creator/contributor of that concordance, and 3) the user is creator/contributor of the target concordance (if given).

 ### PATCH /mappings/:_id
 Adjusts a mapping in the database.